 What makes a hypothesis useful?
 That it works well on new data; that is, that it makes good predictions on examples it hasn't seen.
 But we don't know exactly what data this hypothesis might be tested on when we use it in the real world.
-So, we have to assume a connection between the training data and testing data; typically, they are drawn independently from the same probability distribution.
+So, we have to assume a connection between the training data and testing data - typically, the assumption is that they (the training and testing data) are drawn independently from the same probability distribution.